thomas-hervey/CLAVIN-rest/README.md

 Uncomment this line and pass host and port information to AdaptNlpExtractor, or use the default constructor which points to 'localhost:5000'.

 	extractor = new AdaptNlpExtractor(host, port);

+In the future, we'll make this all possible via configuration.